sitbon/presto/README.md

 Calling the object without any arguments will execute the request and return the response object.

+Indexing the object like a list is a convient way to extend the path to a new object for things like id paths, e.g. `presto.note[1]()`.

 Specifying keyword arguments will add them to the request as keyword arguments to requests.request(), and then return the current object for further chaining.